WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 Periodically, Wallaroo will use a Two Phase Commit (2PC) protocol to coordinate the reliable delivery of application sink messages to one or more connector sinks.
 The most common trigger of a round of 2PC is a Wallaroo state checkpoint.

 During a Wallaroo state checkpoint, a checkpoint barrier token is sent by each Wallaroo source down all Wallaroo pipelines until all barrier tokens are received by Wallaroo sink actors.
-Each sink actor then starts a round of 2PC with the external connector sink.
+Each connector sink actor then starts a round of 2PC with the external connector sink.
 If any connector sink votes ABORT during phase 1, then the barrier protocol will eventually cause all connector sinks to send ABORT during phase 2.
 If all connector sinks vote COMMIT during phase 1, then the barrier protocol will eventually cause all connector sinks to send COMMIT during phase 2.

-A MESSAGE frame that contains a 2PC phase 1 request will specify the byte offset range of the data sent to the sink for the logical time range that is managed by the Wallaroo global checkpoint protocol.
+A MESSAGE frame that contains a 2PC phase 1 request will specify the byte offset range(s) of the data sent to the sink for the logical time range that is managed by the Wallaroo global checkpoint protocol.

-The connector sink should be able to manage the durability of the data in this byte offset range.
+The connector sink should be able to manage the durability of the data in this byte offset range(s).
 If the connector sink cannot manage durability of this sink data, then the connector sink must always vote COMMIT during phase 1; such a sink then cannot provide the end-to-end message delivery guarantees that the connector sink protocol is intended to provide.
 In such cases, we recommend that the Wallaroo TCPSink be used instead.

 When the connector sink receives a 2PC phase 2 request:

     - If the phase 2 decision is COMMIT, then the connector sink must make the application sink data in the transaction's byte range(s) durable, using whatever app-specific means necessary.
+For example:
-        - For file I/O, to write to a file + flush + fsync.
+        - For file I/O, to write to a file(s) + flush(es) + fsync(s), etc.
         - For a relational database, to commit any pending transactions that were created by the sink data.
     - If the phase 2 decision is ABORT, then the connector sink must discard all application sink data in the transaction's byte range(s).